YagmurSimsekk/Gravitational-N-Body-Simulation/README.md

 With the sum of these two constants we receive the total mechanical energy of the system.

+## Integrator structure
+In this simulation, leapfrog integration method and the Verlet integration method are utilized.
+The method is characterized by using a half-time step for either the calculation of velocity or the calculation of position.
+Calculation of position is prioritized.
+Structured integration step as follows:
+1. Calculation of Rt+0.5∆t with Vt (we use 0.5∆t)
+2. Calculation of Vt+∆t with A(t) calculated at Rt+0.5∆t (we use ∆t)
+3. Calculation of Rt+1.5∆t with Vt+∆t (we use 0.5∆t)
+4. Calculation of Vt+2∆t with A(t+∆t) calculated at Rt+1.5∆t (we use ∆t)

 ## Simulation
 The data obtained from the Data Source acts as the initial data for the system.
 Using the initial data, the defined number of iterations as time steps, and the